-Analysis | George W. Bush, and the worst predictions about the Afghanistan war
+Analysis | George W. Bush and the worst predictions about the Afghanistan war

-The Post’s Craig Whitlock has documented much of this extensively in his new book, which includes comparing the public comments from the administrations to what they were saying privately.
+The Washington Post’s Craig Whitlock has documented much of this extensively in his new book, which includes comparing the public comments from the administrations to what they were saying privately.

 With the war now over, it’s worth taking stock of just how it was sold to the American people — and just how much the outcome belies that sales job.